QuackJake/JakeQ_Capstone/EULA.md

 # END USER LICENSE AGREEMENT (EULA)

-This End User License Agreement ("Agreement") is a legal agreement between you ("User," "Licensee," or "You") and [Your Company Name] ("Company," "Licensor," or "We") for the use of [Software Name] and any related documentation ("Software").
+This End User License Agreement ("Agreement") is a legal agreement between you ("User," "Licensee," or "You") and QuackStack Solutions LLC ("Company," "Licensor," or "We") for the use of "Case Stream" and any related documentation ("Software").
 By installing, accessing, or using the Software, you acknowledge that you have read this Agreement, understand it, and agree to be bound by its terms.
 If you do not agree to the terms of this Agreement, do not install, access, or use the Software.

 ## 1. LICENSE GRANT